LoppA/AcaiOS/boot/README.md

-## Compiling

-Makefile Comands:
+# Makefile Comands:
-  "make": compile and run in qemu simulator
+##  "make": compile and run in qemu simulator
-  "make clean": remove executables and objects
+##  "make clean": remove executables and objects